srobo/docs/team_admin/user_accounts.md

 If you wish to edit their details, including changing their password, alter the fields in this window and then click 'Submit'.

+#### Passwords

 We are unable to recover passwords once they have been set.
-If users forget passwords, please reset their password using the process above.
+If users forget passwords, please find their account as described above and click the 'Send password reset' button at the bottom of the page.
+This will send the user a single-use link to reset their password.

-If you forget your own, please contact <{{ site.emails.accounts }}>.
+If you forget your own password, please contact <{{ site.emails.accounts }}>.